Delaware • New Jersey • Pennsylvania

 The DRBC is funded by the signatory parties, project review fees, water use charges, and fines, as well as federal, state, and private grants.

 Annual elections are held for commission chair, vice chair, and second vice chair, based on a rotation of the five signatory parties.
-New York Governor Andrew Cuomo is currently serving as chair for the July 1, 2014 to June 30, 2015 term.
-The other commission members are Delaware Governor Jack Markell (vice chair), Federal Representative Brigadier General Kent Savre (second vice chair), Pennsylvania Governor Tom Wolf, and New Jersey Governor Chris Christie.
+Delaware Governor Jack Markell is currently serving as chair for the July 1, 2015 to June 30, 2016 term.
+The other commission members are Federal Representative Colonel William Graham (vice chair), Pennsylvania Governor Tom Wolf (second vice chair), New Jersey Governor Chris Christie, and New York Governor Andrew Cuomo.

 The commission holds business meetings and hearings on policy matters and water resource projects under regulatory review.
 These sessions, along with meetings of the commission's various advisory committees, are open to the public.